William Vaughan (Royalist): Life

 Vaughan was defeated by Cromwell on 27 April in a cavalry skirmish at Bampton-in-the-Bush in Oxfordshire.
-He linked up with Charles's main field army at Newport or Evesham in May, and took part in the cavalry charge in the critical Royalist defeat at Naseby on 14 June.
+He linked up with Charles's main field army at Newport, Shropshire or Evesham in May, and took part in the cavalry charge in the critical Royalist defeat at Naseby on 14 June.
 He then fell back on Shropshire, fighting two minor actions on 4–5 July to relieve the garrison at High Ercall.
 After rejoining Charles in the Welsh Marches Vaughan accompanied him to Newark, where Charles appointed him Royalist general of horse in Wales, Shropshire, Worcestershire, Staffordshire, and Herefordshire.

 Vaughan returned to Denbighshire to organise an attempt to relieve Chester, vital to maintain links with Royalists in Ireland and then besieged by Sir William Brereton.
 This resulted in the Battle of Rowton Heath in September, where Vaughan commanded a brigade of 1,000 cavalry; the Royalist defeat there ended Charles's hopes of lifting the siege.
 Vaughan was ordered to Wales to rebuild a relief force, but on 1 November was attacked and defeated by Mytton and Colonel Michael Jones at Denbigh Green.
 His routed horse made their way to Knighton, Radnorshire, where on 13 November the party broke up.
 Early in December he received orders to renew the attempt to relieve Chester and began efforts to reinforce his troops, mainly in the area around Leominster and Ludlow.

 In January 1646 Vaughan joined his remaining men with those of Jacob Astley.
 On 22 March Vaughan and Astley's forces, the last effective Royalist field army, were completely broken up at the battle of Stow-on-the-Wold in Gloucestershire by Brereton; Vaughan was wounded, but escaped.

 With the war at an end, Vaughan joined other Royalist exiles at The Hague.
 In November 1648 Prince Rupert gave him the command of a ship, which he probably used to rejoin the Royalists still fighting in Ireland.
 In Ireland he was appointed major-general of horse under Ormonde, but was killed while leading a counter-charge against Michael Jones at the Battle of Rathmines on 2 August 1649, dying "bravely at the head of his men".

 On 8 October 1651 his brother and administrator Rev. Charles Vaughan was granted permission to compound for his estate.